-Are schools visiting Vista Ridge this Winter Season?
+Are schools visiting Vista Ridge this Winter Season for skiing and tubing?

-Schools will be able to participate in activities at Vista Ridge.

-- Elementary groups are limited to only their class cohort. - Class cohorts will have separate seating areas in the main lodge and will go through the rental shop at different times. - Rental shop capacity will be reduced to minimize congestion. - Instructors will be staggering group lunches to ensure a limited number of students occupy the lodge and cafeteria at one time.
+- Yes, schools will be able to participate in activities at Vista Ridge. - School groups of no more than 50 students or approximately 2 classes. - Class cohorts will have separate seating areas in the main lodge and will go through the rental shop at different times. - Rental shop capacity will be reduced to minimize congestion. - Instructors will be staggering group lunches to ensure a limited number of students occupy the lodge and cafeteria at one time.

-Will DIPLOMA EXAMS take place in January? - Updated
+Will Diploma Exams take place?

-- January diploma exams have been cancelled. - A decision will be made later in 2022 regarding April and June diploma exams
+• A decision will be made later in 2022 regarding April and June diploma exams